Zeno++: Robust Fully Asynchronous SGD: Introduction

-Unlike previous work~\citep{damaskinos2018asynchronous}, we tackle Byzantine tolerance in a more general scenario.
-The Byzantine tolerance of asynchronous SGD is challenging in this case because of: \setitemize[0]{leftmargin=*} \begin{itemize} \item \textbf{Asynchrony.} The lack of synchrony incurs additional noise for the stochastic gradients.
-Such noise makes it more difficult to distinguish the Byzantine gradients from the benign ones, especially as Byzantine behavior may exacerbate staleness. \item \textbf{Unpredictable successive updates.} The lack of synchronous scheduling makes it possible for the server to receive updates from Byzantine workers successively.
-Thus, even in the standard scenario, where less than half of the workers are Byzantine, the server can be suffocated by successive Byzantine gradients. \item \textbf{Unbounded number of Byzantine workers.} For the Byzantine tolerance in fully asynchronous training, the assumption of a bounded number of Byzantine workers is meaningless.
-In Byzantine-tolerant synchronous training~\citep{blanchard2017machine,Chen2017DistributedSM,yin2018byzantine,Xie2018ZenoBS,xie2018phocas}, the servers can compare the candidate gradients with each other, and utilize the majority assumption to filter out the harmful gradients, or use robust aggregation to bound the error.
-However, such strategies are infeasible in asynchronous training, since there is nothing to compare to or aggregate.
+Byzantine tolerance of asynchronous SGD is challenging due to several reasons: \setitemize[0]{leftmargin=*,topsep=0pt} \begin{itemize} \item \textbf{Full asynchrony.} Lack of synchrony introduces additional noise into the stochastic gradients.
+This makes it more difficult to distinguish gradients sent by Byzantine workers from gradients sent by benign ones, especially as Byzantine behavior may exacerbate staleness. \item \textbf{Unpredictable successive updates.} The lack of synchronous scheduling means ``fast'' workers may send updates, to the server, more frequently than ``slower'' workers.
+Byzantine workers may exploit this by suffocating the server with their wrong gradients. \item \textbf{Unbounded number of Byzantine workers.} While traditional Byzantine consensus assumes an upper bound on the number of malicious workers (typically one-third or half~\citep{lamport1982byzantine}), for fully asynchronous training, the assumption of a bounded number of Byzantine workers is impractical.
+In Byzantine-tolerant synchronous training~\citep{blanchard2017machine,Chen2017DistributedSM,yin2018byzantine,Xie2018ZenoBS,xie2019slsgd,xie2018phocas}, the servers can compare the candidate gradients with each other, and either utilize a majority to filter out the harmful gradients, or use robust aggregation to bound the error.
+However, such strategies are infeasible in asynchronous training, since there may be nothing to compare against, or aggregate with.
 Aggregating the successive gradients is also meaningless since the successive gradients could all be pushed by the same Byzantine worker.
 Furthermore, although most of the previous work~\citep{blanchard2017machine,Chen2017DistributedSM,yin2018byzantine,feng2014distributed,Su2016FaultTolerantMO,su2016defending,alistarh2018byzantine,Cao2018RobustDG} assumes a majority of honest workers, this requirement is not guaranteed to be satisfied in practice. \end{itemize}